Do I need a music degree to be part of the chorus?

 The confirmed schedules are set when chorus contracts are signed, but in general, music rehearsals are three to four nights per week, starting a month before staging starts.
 A week prior to opening night, rehearsals are every night and mandatory.

 Where do we perform?

-The majority of rehearsals are held backstage at the Jubilee, in the rehearsal hall, with some rehearsals at Alberta College.
+The majority of rehearsals are held at Edmonton Opera's rehearsal hall, located at 15230 128 Ave.
 The productions are at the Jubilee Auditorium.